- Home

 Abstract:

-- Parallel sessions and the symposium will take place on Friday 27th October, 2023 from 11.10 am - 1 pm for delegates registered for the Friday main conference.
+- The morning parallel sessions and the symposium will take place on Friday 24th October, 2025 from 11-12.50 for delegates registered for the Friday main conference.

-- Click here for the full list of SWCONF23 Parallel Sessions and Symposium.
+- Click here for the full list of papers (will be updated closer to the conference date).
 If the file doesn't open in a browser window, check your downloads folder.
-Please note your preferred room number as you will need this information when you book.

 - Papers and room allocation are subject to change based on speaker availability.